Unknotting number is not additive under connected sum

-On the other hand, knowing that additivity of unknotting number can in fact fail makes it more interesting to discover when it does not fail.
-That is, establishing that $u(K\#K^\prime)=u(K)+u(K^\prime)$ for families of knots has increased importance, since we can no longer expect this to hold in general.
+Knowing that additivity of unknotting number can in fact fail makes it more interesting to discover when it does not fail.
+That is, establishing that $u(K\#K^\prime)=u(K)+u(K^\prime)$ for families of knots has increased relevance and importance, since we can no longer expect this to hold in general.